OUR TEAM

 In her free time she enjoys hiking, crocheting, and visiting national parks.
 She also volunteers at local clean ups and tree planting events in her community.

-Contact Ammy
+Contact Xiomara

 • Growing up in the South Bay area of Los Angeles and constantly going to the beach and local parks with her family, Samaya developed a strong connection to the natural world.